-Scott Boone enters his second season as the defensive coordinator at the University of Nevada after leading a vastly improved Wolf Pack defense in year one of his tenure.
-Boone brought with him to Nevada a stellar ledger that includes head coaching experience and a strong run as one of the top coordinators at the FCS level.
+Scott Boone enters his third season as the defensive coordinator at the University of Nevada.
+After arriving to Reno with a stellar coaching ledger that includes head coaching experience and a strong run as one of the top coordinators in the FCS, Boone’s tenure with the Wolf Pack has already paid dividends for the program.

-Statistically, Nevada improved in scoring defense, rushing defense, total defense, sacks, tackles for loss, interceptions, fumbles recovered, third down and red zone defense in Boone’s first season.
+In Boone’s first season at Nevada, the team improved statistically in scoring defense, rushing defense, total defense, sacks, tackles for loss, interceptions, fumbles recovered, third down and red zone defense.
 Part of Boone’s and Nevada’s mantra in 2014 was recovering turnovers as the Pack ranked 11th nationally in turnover margin.
 Boone’s defense ranked first in the conference in turnover margin and fumbles recovered while ranking fourth in interceptions.

 Boone came to Nevada after a successful 10-year tenure at William and Mary, where he was a finalist for the FCS Coordinator of the Year award after guiding the Tribe defense to No. 2 in the nation in scoring defense and No. 8 nationally in total defense along with the 15th spot in third-down defense in the FCS.